dongchen-coder/symFP/README.md

 There are 6 analysis passes, 2 code generation pass and 1 top wrapper pass.

-### symFP Pass (Top)
+### Static Sampling Pass (sps.cpp)

-symFP is the top wrapper analysis pass which runs other 5 analysis passes (ArgumentAnalysis, BranchAnalysis, GlobalVariableAnalysis, IndexAnalysis, LoopIndvBoundAnalysis) and 1 code generation pass (ssCodeGen).
+Static sampling pass is the top wrapper analysis pass which runs other 5 analysis passes (ArgumentAnalysis, BranchAnalysis, GlobalVariableAnalysis, IndexAnalysis, LoopIndvBoundAnalysis) and 1 code generation pass (ssCodeGen).

+### Argument Analysis Pass (argAnalysis.cpp)

+Argument analysis pass is to extract the argument information of a function

+### Branch Analysis Pass (brchAnalysis.cpp, disabled, need more work)

+Branch analysis pass is to extract the brach condition that associated with each reference

+### Global Variable Analysis Pass (gVarAnalysis.cpp)

+Global variable analysis pass is to extract glabel variables

+### Index Analysis Pass (idxAnalysis.cpp)

+Index analysis pass is to extract all the reference asscoiated with its index expression

-### LoopIndvBoundAnalysis Pass
+### Loop Analysis Pass (loopAnalysis.cpp)

-This analysis abstract the function as a tree contains non-leaf loop node (AA = NULL) and leaf reference node (L = NULL) by LoopRefTNode.
+Loop analysis pass abstracts the function as a tree contains non-leaf loop node (AA = NULL) and leaf reference node (L = NULL) by LoopRefTNode.

 ```C++
 struct LoopRefTNode {